paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 (3) to the extent appropriate, use the lessons learned from the acquisition demonstration project carried out under [section 1762 of this title](./chapter-087-defense-acquisition-workforce.md#section-1762) related to contribution-based compensation and appraisal, and how those lessons may be applied within the General Schedule system;

-(4) develop attractive career paths;
+(4) develop and implement a career path, as described in [section 1722(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1722/a&num=0&edition=prelim), for each career field designated by the Secretary under [section 1721(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1721/a&num=0&edition=prelim) as an acquisition workforce career field;

-(5) encourage continuing education and training;
+(5) direct continuing education and training;

+(6) authorize a member of the acquisition workforce to participate in professional associations, consistent with the performance plan of such a member in order to provide the member with the opportunity to gain leadership and management skills;

-(6) develop appropriate procedures for warnings during performance evaluations for members of the acquisition workforce who consistently fail to meet performance standards;
+(7) develop appropriate procedures for warnings and consequences during performance evaluations for members of the acquisition workforce who consistently fail to meet performance standards;

-(7) take full advantage of the Defense Civilian Leadership Program established under section 1112 of the National Defense Authorization Act for Fiscal Year 2010 (Public Law 111–84; 123 Stat.
+(8) take full advantage of the Defense Civilian Leadership Program established under section 1112 of the National Defense Authorization Act for Fiscal Year 2010 (Public Law 111–84; 123 Stat.
 2496; [10 U.S.C.
 1580](./chapter-081-civilian-employees.md#section-1580) note prec.);

-(8) use the authorities for highly qualified experts under [section 9903 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section9903&num=0&edition=prelim), to hire experts who are skilled acquisition professionals to—
+(9) use the authorities for highly qualified experts under [section 9903 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section9903&num=0&edition=prelim), to hire experts who are skilled acquisition professionals to—

   (A) serve in leadership positions within the acquisition workforce to strengthen management and oversight;